Radio Free Skaro: Connections in fandom

 Radio Free Skaro is the official podcast of Gallifrey One, an annual fan convention held in Los Angeles.
 The podcast's hosts usually chair the opening program of the conference, and conduct interviews with the major convention guests on stage.
 The podcast marked its 1000th episode at Gallifrey One in February 2025, when the three hosts interviewed Julie Gardner and Steven Moffat.

 Radio Free Skaro has ties to many other fan podcasts.
 In 2009 the podcast featured a "very special episode" to discuss queer representation in Doctor Who spinoff show Torchwood, and invited three guest panelists to better approach the issue.
 Two of those guests went on to start their own podcast together, Bridging the Rift.
-The Verity! podcast, begun in 2013, is even more closely connected to Radio Free Skaro, as Schapanky and Burgess are married to two of Verity's hosts, and other Verity hosts have been guests on Radio Free Skaro.
-Steven Schapansky has won several Hugo Awards as podcast co-producer for Uncanny Magazine; he has also written for Uncanny.
+The Verity! podcast, which ran from 2013 to 2026, is even more closely connected to Radio Free Skaro, as Schapanky and Burgess are married to two of Verity's hosts, and other Verity! hosts have been guests on Radio Free Skaro.
+Steven Schapansky has won several Hugo Awards as podcast co-producer for Uncanny Magazine, and has written for Uncanny.
 Schapansky is also heard on the podcasts Lazy Doctor Who and The Memory Cheats.